d6y/lift-cookbook/docs/0200-Html/0500-avoiding-cache.md

 If you need some other behaviour from `with-resource-id` you can assign a new function of type `String => String` to `LiftRules.attachResourceId`.
 The default implementation, shown above, takes the resource name ("/myscript.js" in the example) and returns the resource name with an id appended.
 See the `LiftRules` source for additional notes.

-Gotcha: Avoid wrapping `<lift:with-resource-id>...<lift:with-resource-id>` around content in the `<head>` of your page as the HTML5 parser will move it outside of the head section.
+You can also wrap a number of tags inside a `<lift:with-resource-id>...<lift:with-resource-id>` block.
+However, avoid doing this in the `<head>` of your page as the HTML5 parser will move the tags to be outside of the head section.

 See Also
 --------